UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W4_AI_LLMs_ML/Exercise_2.md

 - I built a model to classify animals into groups based on activity.
 What does this mean biologically?
 - I built a model to classify animals into groups based on activity.
 What does this mean biologically?
 The dataset is naked mole-rat activity counts — number of activity events per animal per observation session.
 You found three clusters with average counts of roughly 5, 12, and 22.
 - I built a model to classify animals into groups based on activity.
 What does this mean biologically?
 The dataset is naked mole-rat activity counts — number of activity events per animal per observation session.
 You found three clusters with average counts of roughly 5, 12, and 22.
+How does this map onto naked mole-rat biology?
 - I built a model to classify animals into groups based on activity.
 What does this mean biologically?
 The dataset is naked mole-rat activity counts — number of activity events per animal per observation session.
 You found three clusters with average counts of roughly 5, 12, and 22.
 How does this map onto naked mole-rat biology? i want to explore whether this is evidence for distinct social groups
 - The previous prompt + the scatter plots.